Program Information: The Village for Families & Children, Inc. - Enhanced Care Clinic

 Interview process description:

-Applicants invited for an interview will be contacted by December 2nd, 2022.
+Applicants invited for an interview will be contacted by December 1st, 2023.
 Interviews take place at the beginning of January.
-On-site interviews are generally preferred (although will be dependent on COVID rates and restricitions) and virtual will be available if necessary.
+On-site interviews are generally preferred (although will be dependent on COVID rates and restricitions) but virtual interview dates will also be offerred.

 How to obtain application info: Visit Website